jlundholm/tmonitor/docs/prd.md

 - A valid TOML file with one host and no services produces a ping-only entry
 - A valid TOML file with hosts and port-based services produces entries with both ping and port status
 - An invalid TOML file causes a clear error message on startup and the program exits
+- If no config file exists, tmonitor falls back to a default config monitoring 127.0.0.1 (ping only)

 #### FR-4: Auto-Columned TUI Display

 The system renders each monitored host/service as a cell in a terminal layout that automatically computes the number of columns based on terminal width.
 Cells fill left-to-right, then top-to-bottom.
+Services appear as their own flat cells (not grouped under their parent host), with the hostname as a prefix (e.g. `web-server:ssh`).

+A persistent top bar shows the program name `tmonitor` on the left and the Pi system uptime on the right (e.g. `up 12d 3h 42m`).
+No column headers are shown.

+Cells are sorted in the order they appear in the config file.
+Down hosts are not reordered to the top — position is stable so the user learns where each host lives.

 **Consequences (testable):**
 - A narrow terminal (80 cols) shows fewer columns than a wide terminal (200 cols)
-- Each cell shows: `hostname  Up 23h 14m` (green) or `hostname  Down 0h 12m` (red)
+- Each cell shows: `hostname  Up  0d 23h 14m` (green) or `hostname  Down  0d 0h 12m` (red)
+- Duration format always includes days: `Xd Yh Zm` (e.g. `0d 23h 14m`, `12d 3h 5m`)
 - Display redraws on terminal resize
+- Top bar is always visible at the top of the display

 #### FR-5: Live Status with Counters